cometaj2/hcli_core/README.rst

 Open a different shell window.

-Setup the huckle env eval in your .bash_profile (or other bash configuration) to avoid having to execute eval everytime you want to invoke HCLIs by name (e.g. hg).
+Setup the huckle env eval in your .bash_profile (or other bash configuration) to avoid having to execute eval everytime you want to invoke HCLIs by name (e.g. hai).

 .. code-block:: console

     huckle cli install http://127.0.0.1:8000
     eval $(huckle env)
-    hg help
+    hai help

 Versioning
 ----------